scruffykat/tauri-macOS-hello/README.md

 # Tauri macOS Hello
 A basic Tauri app that mimics Apple's iconic 'Hello' text.
 Personal experiment project.

+## Why does this exist?
+This app only exists as a personal attempt to recreate the effect out of shear boredom.
+It isn't meant to be a proper app, but I have released it for anyone curious on how to do the effect, or are just bored themselves lol.

 ## Building And Running
 Designed for execution on macOS, but should run fine on other platforms due to the shear simplicity of this project.
 Just run it like any other tauri app inside of the `macos-hello` directory.